Miss Kentucky's Teen

 The Miss Kentucky's Teen competition is the pageant that selects the representative for the U.S. state of Kentucky for the Miss America's Teen pageant.

-Sophia Todd of Elizabethtown was crowned Miss Kentucky's Outstanding Teen on June 17, 2023, at the Southern Kentucky Performing Arts Center (SKyPAC) in Bowling Green, Kentucky.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Laken Blanford of Bardstown was crowned Miss Kentucky's Teen on June 12, 2026, at the Southern Kentucky Performing Arts Center (SKyPAC) in Bowling Green, Kentucky.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Kentucky's Outstanding Teen, to Miss Kentucky's Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the past results of Miss Kentucky's Outstanding Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Outstanding Teen competition in which the placement and/or award was garnered.